artemkv/artemkv.github.io/cryptocurrencies.md

 - An input is a reference to an output from a previous transaction
 - There can be multiple inputs and multiple outputs
 - All outputs can be consumed separately
-- **Input:** prev tx (a hash of previous transaction, to be able to find it), index (specific output in the referenced transaction), scriptSig (a signature script)
+- **Input:** prev tx (a hash of previous transaction, to be able to find it), index (specific output in the referenced transaction), `scriptSig` (a signature script)
-- Output: value (amount), ScriptPubKey (public key script)
+- Output: value (amount), `ScriptPubKey` (public key script)
-- ScriptPubKey contains a hash of a public key of a person to whom you are sending the coin, this allows that person to redeem the coin later
+- `ScriptPubKey` contains a hash of a public key of a person to whom you are sending the coin, this allows that person to redeem the coin later
-- scriptSig contains transaction signature and the public key of the person who requests the transfer
+- `scriptSig` contains transaction signature and the public key of the person who requests the transfer
-- scriptPubKey also contains operations (stack-based language, reminds me of Fort), that specifies how the validation is done exactly.
+- `ScriptPubKey` also contains operations (_My note: stack-based language, reminds me of Fort_), that specifies how the validation is done exactly.
 This gives Bitcoin a lot of flexibility
-- To verify the transaction, the input's scriptSig and the referenced output's scriptPubKey are evaluated.
-The input is authorized if scriptPubKey returns true
+- To verify the transaction, the input's `scriptSig` and the referenced output's `ScriptPubKey` are evaluated.
+The input is authorized if `ScriptPubKey` returns true
 - Normally, script would, predictably, use public key to validate the signature, but you could define script that defines unspendable output or an output that can be spent by anyone
-- Transactions can include inputs from different people, provided all these people provided correct scriptSig for the corresponding inputs
+- Transactions can include inputs from different people, provided all these people provided correct `scriptSig` for the corresponding inputs
 - You are identified by your public key
 - You can have many public keys or even use a new public key every time